Jackie-HJ/couillard/README.md

-# Couillard Solar Foundation: Deerfield Solar Project Impact
+# Couillard Solar Foundation: Deerfield Solar Analytics

 This project will visualize solar output data from 7 solar arrays in Deerfield, WI.
 It will show what a small community can achieve with solar, which will help to convince other small communities to adopt it.
 Couillard would also like more detailed information for administrative users.